7hoenix/builder/README.md

 - Use procedural generation to find original idea (either by clicking regenerate, or by moving slider).
 - Rearrange / optimize the board for the start of the lesson (**Must be legal Chess position, i.e. Monarch who's team it is may NOT be in check**).
 - Click `Record Lesson`.
+- Create a frame
   - Fill in the default text with what you want to be displayed at the beginning of that frame.
-- Optionally; click on any square to create discoverable content.
+  - Optionally; click on squares to create discoverable content (**Currently only supports valid moves for your team**).
-- Make move (**Until chess api is integrated you must also know the engines next move and make that too**).
+  - Make move (Use Chess Api button for opponent).
 - Repeat frame creation until satisified with lesson.

 Please remember that we are trying to write content that is optimized for the learner.